ttirtawi/indonesiabelajar-eks/README.md

     kubectl get service service-nlb
     ```

+    You can find the Network Load Balancer (NLB) DNS name under EXTERNAL-IP column.

 3. Now we will create Ingress using existing file `ingress.yml`, let's examine the content:

     ```